• About

 Presenting "Introducing ENNs"FIA-SIFMA Asset Management Group Derivatives Forum, February 2019

-In the United States, the new benchmark, SOFR, is an overnight rate based on U.S. Treasury repo transactions; use of term rates is limited; and use of credit-sensitive term rates is discouraged.
-This paper recounts the rise and fall of LIBOR; reviews the academic literature on the efficiency benefits of benchmarks, the LIBOR scandal, and the pros and cons of risk-free vs. credit-sensitive benchmarks; and calls for further academic work on the current policy of entrenching a single-benchmark SOFR regime relative to the alternative of encouraging a two- or multi-benchmark regime of SOFR and one or more credit-sensitive term rates.
+The London Interbank Offered Rate (LIBOR), the predominant family of global short-term rate benchmarks for the past 40 years, ceased to exist in June 2023.
+Given the low volumes of interbank loans on which LIBOR was based, the revelations that LIBOR had been manipulated, and the risks that countless LIBOR-dependent financial instruments without fallback rates would be cast into limbo, regulators over the last decade pushed to replace LIBOR with risk-free overnight rate benchmarks.
+In the United States, the new benchmark, Secured Overnight Financing Rate (SOFR), is an overnight rate based on U.S. Treasury repo transactions: use of term rates and derivatives on term rates is limited, and use of credit-sensitive term rates is discouraged.
+This article recounts the rise and fall of LIBOR; reviews the academic literature on the efficiency benefits of benchmarks, the LIBOR scandal, and the pros and cons of risk-free vs. credit-sensitive rate benchmarks; and calls for further academic work on the current policy of entrenching a single-benchmark SOFR regime relative to the alternative of encouraging a two- or multi-benchmark regime of SOFR and one or more credit-sensitive term rates.

 Risk Transfer with Interest Rate Swaps, with L. Baker, R. Haynes, J. Roberts, and R. Sharma, Financial Markets, Institutions & Instruments 30, 2021, pp. 3-28.
 This paper proposes Entity-Netted Notionals (ENNs) as a metric of interest rate risk transfer in the interest rate swap (IRS) market.
 Unlike the ubiquitous metric of notional amount, ENNs normalize for risk and account for the netting of longs and shorts within counterparty relationships.
 Using regulatory data for U.S.-reporting entities, the size of the market measured by notional amount is $231 trillion, but, measured by ENNs, is only $13.9 trillion 5-year swap equivalents, which is the same order of magnitude as other large U.S. fixed income markets.
 This paper also quantifies the size and direction of IRS positions across and within various business sectors.
 Among the empirical findings are that 92% of entities using IRS are exclusively long or exclusively short.
 Hence, the vast majority of market participants are prototypical end users, and the extensive amount of netting in the market is attributable to the activity of relatively few, larger entities.
 Finally, some sector-specific empirical findings are inconsistent with widespread, prior beliefs.
 For example, pension funds and insurance companies are typically thought to be long IRS to hedge their long-term liabilities, and these sectors are indeed net long, but approximately 50% of individual entities in these sectors are actually net short.